rust-lang/cargo/src/doc/src/reference/environment-variables.md

 * `RUSTC`, `RUSTDOC` - the compiler and documentation generator that Cargo has resolved to use, passed to the build script so it might use it as well.
+* `LINKER` - The linker that rust has resolved to use for the current target, passed to the build script so it might use it as well.

 [links]: reference/build-scripts.html#the-links-manifest-key
 [profile]: reference/manifest.html#the-profile-sections